gnmearacaun/android-terminal/README.md

 ```
 sudo apt-get install lxqt labwc
 ```
-Set up a new passwd for the `droid` user
+Set up a new passwd for the `droid` user for logging in to LXQt
 ```
 sudo passwd droid
 ```